oracle-livelabs/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

 - Generate a wallet file for your ADB
 - Access your ADB with the wallet file and configure IAM as the identity provider
 - Create database users and grant them permissions
-- unzip wallet and update files so that the ADB can be accessed using a token
+- Unzip wallet and update files so that the ADB can be accessed using a token

 ## Task 1: Generate Wallet in adb_wallet folder